 What is claims and invoice processing?

-Providers, suppliers and health care users submit claims, invoices and refund requests to Sector Services.
+Providers, suppliers and health care users submit claims, invoices and refund requests to Sector Operations.
 For example:

 - Providers claim for health services and medication provided to health care users